redux-saga/saga-query/README.md

 and powerful declaractive side-effect systems I have used.
 Treating side-effects as data makes testing dead simple and provides a powerful effect handling system to accomodate any use-case.
-Features like polling, data loading states, cancellation, racing, parallelization, optimistic updates, offline support, undo/redo are at your disposal when using `redux-saga`.
+Features like polling, data loading states, cancellation, racing, parallelization, optimistic updates, and undo are at your disposal when using `redux-saga`.
 Other libraries and paradigms can also accomplish the same tasks, but I think nothing rivals the readability and maintainability of redux/redux-saga.